AmbiqAI/heartkit/docs/zoo/denoise.md

 ## <span class="sk-h2-span">Overview</span>

-The following table provides the latest pre-trained models for ECG denoising.
+The following table provides the latest pre-trained models for signal denoising.
 Below we also provide additional details including training configuration, accuracy metrics, and hardware performance results for the models.

 --8<-- "assets/zoo/denoise/denoise-model-zoo-table.md"